wilcoxen-courses/e270-census-api/README.md

 1. Print some appropriate text and then print the value of `ratio` for `'Onondaga County, New York'`.

 1. Print some appropriate text and then print the full set of ratios sorted from lowest to highest via `ratio.sort_values()`.

+1. Print some appropriate text and then print the count of counties with a ratio below 0.5.
+A convenient way to do this is to create a boolean Series equal to `ratio < 0.5` and then call its `.sum()` method.

 1. Now add a new column to `pct` called `"quint"` that is equal to the result of calling the `pd.qcut()` function with arguments `total/1e6` and `5`.
 As before, `pd.qcut()` divides its argument into quantiles and then returns a series of numbers indicating the quantile of each row.
 Dividing the total by `1e6` converts the populations into millions, which doesn't change the quantiles but does improve the legend of a graph that will be drawn next.